-As its name suggests, a serum iron test measures how much iron is in your serum.
-Serum is the liquid that is left over from your blood plasma when the red blood cells and the clotting elements have been removed.
-This test can help your doctor figure out if there is a problem with your iron levels.
+A serum iron test measures how much iron is in your serum.
+Serum is the liquid that is left over from your blood when red blood cells and clotting factors have been removed.

 Your doctor may ask you to fast beginning at midnight the night before the procedure.
-The morning is the best time to conduct this test because that’s when your iron levels are highest.
+Morning is the best time to conduct this test because that’s when your iron levels are highest.

-Your doctor may also order a serum iron test if he or she suspects that your iron levels are abnormal because you are exhibiting symptoms of anemia.
-If your iron levels are abnormal, you may either have iron deficiency or iron overload.
+Your doctor may also order a serum iron test if you’re showing symptoms of anemia.
+Abnormal iron tests could be a sign of iron deficiency or iron overload.